erhhung/ec2-github-runner/README.md

 In the action, you can configure any EC2 instance type for your runner that AWS provides, such as one with ARM-based Graviton CPUs.

-For example, you may run a `c5.4xlarge` EC2 runner for some of your compute-intensive workloads, or a `r5.xlarge` EC2 runner for workloads that process large data sets in memory.
+For example, you can run a `c5.4xlarge` EC2 runner for some of your compute-intensive workloads, or a `r5.xlarge` EC2 runner for workloads that process large data sets in memory.

 ### Run jobs longer than 6 hours